 Stir in the chia seeds so the mixture combines.
 Set aside to cool, during which time the jam will thicken as the chia seeds absorb the liquid.

 Yes, definitely.
 You may need to add a tiny splash of water to pan so the fruit doesn't stick as it begins to heat up.

 This chia jam uses maple syrup so is refined sugar free.

 Spread on toast, rice cakes or dollop onto porridge.
 If you use a nut or seed butter at the same time then you have 'PB&J' flavours - kind-of!

 - 2 teaspoon maple syrup

-- Place the blueberries in a saucepan and cook on a low to medium heat until about half of the blueberries have dissolved into a thick liquid, and half are still intact.
+- Place the blueberries in a pot and cook on a low to medium heat until about half of the blueberries have dissolved into a thick liquid, and half are still intact.
 Add the maple syrup and stir well.
 It usually takes about ten minutes, depending on the heat of the hob.

 - Once half the blueberries have dissolved take off the heat and add in the chia seeds.
 Stir thoroughly until well combined.